x4ngus/zfs_beskar_key/README.md

 `zfs_beskar_key` unlocks encrypted ZFS datasets from a dedicated USB key.

-### Release highlights (v1.8.0)

 - **USB recovery forge** – A new `zfs_beskar_key recover` command (and menu item) rebuilds a Beskar token on any compatible Linux host using only the recorded Base32 recovery key.
 The command wipes the selected USB, recreates the filesystem, and writes the original raw key without touching the local system.
-- **Base32 recovery keys** – `init` now encodes the 32-byte raw key directly (instead of generating a separate alphanumeric code), guaranteeing perfect reconstruction while remaining copy/paste friendly.
+- **Base32 + passphrase fallback** – `init` now encodes the 32-byte raw key directly and optionally seals it with an Armorer-approved fallback passphrase (PBKDF2-protected).
+The same passphrase can be exercised via `self-test --fallback` to prove disaster readiness.
 - **Narrative polish** – All UI/menu/bootstrap text now follows the concise bounty-hunter cadence: Armorer statements remain ceremonial but runtime logs are short, direct, and battle-ready.
 Every core command still ends with “This is the Way.”
 - **Raw-key enforcement everywhere** – Legacy hex flows were removed from unlock, doctor, simulation, and bootstrap.
 Any lingering hex files are converted automatically, and the initramfs loader refuses to proceed unless the key file is exactly 32 bytes.